jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

-# Tips for MacOS developers
+# Tips of using Macbook for developers
-### This repo will describe useful development tools and tips for new/old Mac developers.
+### The objective of this repo is to help developers that use Macbook to have a efficient dev environment

 ### MacOS Dev Tools:
 1. Producitivity Application(Highly recommend): <b>Alfred</b>